romainpi/storyblok-to-zod/README.md

 Feedback and contributions are welcome!
 If you run into a problem, don't hesitate to [open a GitHub issue][new-issue].

+## Changelog

+### v0.1.0

+- Cleaner Zod schema output:
+  - Deduplicated imports moved to the top
+  - Better formatting and organization
+  - Enhanced readability

+- Schema dependency analyzer:
+  - Analyzes component schemas to determine which native schemas are actually used
+  - Excludes unused schemas from output for cleaner results
+  - Handles indirect dependencies between native schemas
+  - Provides detailed usage statistics

+### v0.0.12

+- **Fix**: Tool now works correctly when output is piped to other commands

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.